Beatrix de Dampierre

 M, #42678, b.
 18 July 1848, d.
 28 January 1938

-Hugh Graham, 1st and last Baron Atholstan was educated at Huntingdon Academy, Huntingdon, Quebec, Canada.1 He was an office boy for the Montreal Daily Telegraph circa 1863.1 He was an employee of the Montreal Gazette circa 1866.1 In 1869 he founded the Montreal Star.1 He became the founder and owner of many of the influential newspapers of Canada.1 In 1900 he greatly influenced the eventual dispatch of Canadian forces to the Boer War.1 He was invested as a Knight Bachelor on 9 November 1908.1 He was created 1st Baron Atholstan, of Huntingdon in the province of Quebec in the Dominion of Canada, and of the City of Edinburgh [U.K.] on 5 May 1917.1 He graduated from Glasgow University with the degree of honorary Doctor of Law (LL.D.).1
+He was educated at Huntingdon Academy, Huntingdon, Quebec, CanadaG.1 He was an office boy for the Montreal Daily Telegraph circa 1863.1 He was an employee of the Montreal Gazette circa 1866.1 In 1869 he founded the Montreal Star.1 He became the founder and owner of many of the influential newspapers of Canada.1 In 1900 he greatly influenced the eventual dispatch of Canadian forces to the Boer War.1 He was appointed Knight Bachelor on 9 November 1908.1 He was created 1st Baron Atholstan, of Huntingdon in the province of Quebec in the Dominion of Canada, and of the City of Edinburgh [U.K.] on 5 May 1917.1 He was awarded the honorary degree of Doctor of Law (LL.D.) by Glasgow University, Glasgow, Lanarkshire, ScotlandG.1

 On his death, the Barony of Atholstan became extinct.1 He has an extensive biographical entry in the Dictionary of National Biography.2